rayzurr/notebook/notes/html-css.md

 * Use RGBA for digital colors with transparency.
 * Use HSL for easier color adjustments based on human perception.
 * Use HEX for brevity and compatibility with older systems (though transparency isn't possible).

+item/bubblewrap/box/space between other boxes content/padding/div/margin

+-  The css style `overflow: hidden` is used to stop overlapping of div elements.
+When one div is moved the other and the nearby div is not moved.